-Members of the Board are prominent business leaders and professionals with financial, banking and business management backgrounds.
+The current members of the Board are prominent business leaders and professionals with financial, banking and business management backgrounds.
 Their diverse corporate experiences as a group provide core competencies relevant to the Group's business, and an appropriate balance of skills, experience, gender and knowledge of the Company.
-The Board, through the NC, has reviewed its composition, and is satisfied that the size of the Board is appropriate and adequate for effective decision-making having regard to its present scale of operations.
-Details of the Directors' professional qualifications, working experience, and other directorships and principal commitments/appointments can be found on pages 4 to 6.